-- > Measurement of client Attitude to Risk, utilising psychometric profiling and cashflow modelling techniques - > Construction of efficient, practical and investible asset allocation strategies - → Alignment of those investment strategies to client risk tolerances - → Global asset class diversification for improved efficiency and greater opportunity set - > Stochastic wealth forecasting and 'What if?' scenarios for financial goal planning - > Fund Risk Profiling service to most accurately align investment solutions with agreed investment strategies - > Quarterly asset model and Fund Risk Profiling reviews for ongoing suitability assurance
+- measurement of client attitude to risk utilising psychometric profiling and cash flow modelling techniques - construction of efficient, practical and investible asset allocation strategies - alignment of those investment strategies to client risk tolerances - global asset class diversification for improved efficiency and greater opportunity set - stochastic wealth forecasting and 'what if' scenario planning for financial goal planning - fund risk profiling service to most accurately align investment solutions with agreed investment strategies - quarterly asset model and fund risk profiling reviews for on-going suitability assurance

-This document aims to provide professional advisers, asset managers and other external partners an in-depth portrayal of the investment philosophy and process employed by Dynamic Planner's in-house Asset and Risk Modelling Team.
+This document aims to provide professional advisers, asset managers and other external partner enterprises an in-depth portrayal of the investment philosophy and process employed by Dynamic Planner's in-house Asset and Risk Modelling Team.

 Reliance on 'black box' derived answers runs the risk of misinterpretations and potential advice misalignment with a client's financial needs.
-The objective therefore is to describe the financial modelling methodologies used within Dynamic Planner's tool set to enable the user to understand how to interpret and evaluate the results as well as being aware of their limitations.
+The objective therefore is to describe the financial modelling methodologies used within Dynamic Planner's tool set to enable the user to understand how to interpret and evaluate the results as well being aware of its limitations.